 If I don’t have a lot of blog content, how can I take advantage of ‘New Content’?

 This is a great question.
 If you’ve just launched your blog and you don’t have a lot of content, chances are you also might not have a lot of New Content to share on Pinterest.
-So how can you give Pinterest and your audience what they want, without spreading yourself too thin forcing yourself to create LOADS of new blogs that you might not have time for yet…
+So how can you give Pinterest and your audience what they want, without spreading yourself too thin and forcing yourself to create LOADS of new blogs that you might not have time for yet…

 Different Pinterest Marketers will probably tell you different things here.
 But you didn’t ask another Pinterest Marketer, you asked me of course!
 Here’s what you should do.